 While the Alpha might not offer the conventional comfort of its bulkier counterparts, it impressively navigates various landscapes, thanks to its absorbent canvas footbed and uncluttered yet effective lightweight design.
 A notable mention is its minimalistic support, which isn't so much a shortcoming but rather the essence of choosing such a sandal.
 If you're after a streamlined, airy sandal that feels almost non-existent, the Alpha is worth a glance.
 Scoring just behind the Alpha was the Xero Z-Trail EV, which is a little heavier and more stable but does not have the same comfort or traction.

 We weren't expecting to be blown away by the Birkenstock Gizeh, yet they performed excellently across all our tests.
-They're very well-made, with the best support and stability of any flip flop we've tried.
+They're very well-made, with the best support and stability of any women's flip flop we've tried.
 Though instantly comfortable, they continue to conform to your feet, growing even more comfortable the longer you wear them.
 We're also impressed by how much traction we had while hiking across various terrain.
 And though it's not everyone's style, most of our testers find them stylish enough to wear with a sundress or shorts.

 It does take quite a bit of time to break in the Gizeh though fully, so you'll want to be prepared for the commitment.
 The toe post is initially quite stiff but becomes slightly softer and less apparent over time.
 With cork and suede footbeds, the Gizeh isn't the best shoe for water activities, but their all-foam cousins, the Birkenstock Gizeh Essentials EVA, are waterproof and cost a lot less.
 The Gizeh is worth it if you invest the time and money into a stylish, versatile, extremely comfortable pair of flip flops.

-The OluKai Ohana is among the most comfy flip flops we've ever tested here at GearLab.
+The OluKai Ohana is among the most comfy men's flip flops we've ever tested here at GearLab.
 It offers excellent arch support and all-day comfort — winning an award for best arch support from our women's testing team — and it even gifts top-notch traction in more challenging terrain.
 Our testers loved this option for its versatility, serving as dependable footwear on the river or trail, and stylish enough to walk right into our evening hangs around town.
 With an EVA footbed that molds to your foot over time, this option felt even better to our feet after a few days of use, giving it a custom feel that lasted through weeks of testing.
 Simply put, these should be at the top of your list if you're shopping for do-it-all flip flops.

-The Ohana is more expensive than many flip flops, though they still are a great investment for the avid flip flop wearer.
+Though pricier than many flip flops, the Ohana are still a great investment for the avid flip flop wearer.
 The NeedBo NDB is an excellent alternative if you're hunting for a budget pick, though its performance doesn't quite match the Ohana.
-This model from OluKai also is a bit heftier — though that extra weight does add durability.
-They felt a bit ponderous at first and took some time for us to get used to — not our top recommendation if weight is a priority.
-That said, the OluKai 'Ohana is a high-quality flip flop with long-lasting comfort and support.
+This model from OluKai also is a bit heftier, though the heavier materials add durability.
+These felt a bit ponderous at first and took some time for us to get used to, but we ended up loving them.
+If you need something lighter weight, these aren't the best option — a pair like the Teva Reflip weighs about half of what the Ohana does.
+That said, the OluKai Ohana is a high-quality flip flop with long-lasting comfort and support.

 The Birkenstock Arizona Soft Footbed is a variant of the iconic Arizona that has become an international staple in sandals.
 This iteration of the Arizona includes a latex foam in the footbed that offers an even softer feel within the moldable cork and leather while still maintaining the incredible comfort that Birkenstock is known for.
 Both our men's and women's flip flop testing teams find these to be exceptionally comfortable.
 We easily spent long days on our feet in these, with our foot arches well supported and an EVA outsole that provides decent enough traction in most casual settings.
 The Arizona is a longtime fan favorite in casual footwear, and with this classic design, you can have both comfort and style.